Entropic repulsion of Gaussian free field on high-dimensional Sierpinski carpet graphs: Introduction

 The rest of the article is organized as follows.
 In Section \ref{sec:DFGF} we recapitulate the construction of local regular Dirichlet forms on Sierpinski carpets via graphical approximations (the Kusuoka-Zhou construction), and prove the convergence of the discrete Green forms, both on $\mathcal{I}_\infty$ and on $\mathcal{G}_\infty$, to a continuum Green form on $F_\infty$.
 We then proceed to prove Theorem \ref{thm:LD} in Section \ref{sec:LD}, and Theorem \ref{thm:samplemeanheight} in Section \ref{sec:height}.
 Some background facts from the theory of Dirichlet forms and of Mosco convergence are collected in the Appendix.

 10pt

-\textbf{Acknowledgements.} This work was initiated while the first named author was a visiting researcher under the Hausdorff Trimester Program \emph{"Mathematical challenges of materials science and condensed matter physics,"} hosted by the Hausdorff Research Institute for Mathematics in Bonn, Germany.
+\textbf{Acknowledgements.} This work was initiated while the first named author was a visiting researcher under the Hausdorff Trimester Program \emph{``Mathematical challenges of materials science and condensed matter physics,''} hosted by the Hausdorff Research Institute for Mathematics in Bonn, Germany.
 He would like to thank Codina Cotar and Noemi Kurt for fruitful conversations which inspired this work, and all the program participants for their camaraderie.
 During the ensuing preparation of the manuscript at Cornell, both authors have benefited from valuable discussions with Laurent Saloff-Coste, Benjamin Steinhurst, and especially Robert Strichartz, to whom they are grateful for generous advising.
+Lastly, we thank the referee for providing excellent advice on improving an earlier version of this paper.